loftware/UnsafeMutableProjection/README.md

 A “mutable projection” is a copy of the value, or part of the value, in a different form that can be mutated in-place (e.g. via `mutating` method calls or being passed `inout`); when the projection is mutated, the changes are reflected in the original value.
-For example:
+For example, starting with this type:

 ```swift
 /// A type that can be mutably projected as a related type.